📝 Software Carpentry Notes

 -

-removes white space when making figures - for loops using
+plt.tight_layout()removes white space when making figures - for loops using

-:for i, character in enumerate(word): print(i, character)
+enumerate:for i, character in enumerate(word): print(i, character) - lambda

 - deep copy